websanco/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/asset-libraries/asset-library-content.md

 ![Click on the desired Asset Library's name to access its dashboard.](./asset-library-content/images/01.png)

 Each Library's dashboard displays its active applications and categorization tools.
-From here, you can view, create, and organize a Library's content.
+From here, you can view, create, and organize a Library's content, as well as initiate import/export processes.
 You can also enable a workflow to direct the publishing process for your Library's web content.

-Each dashboard also provides access to import/export functionalities.

-When enabled, you can also view the Library's Recycle Bin before its content is permanently removed from your instance.
+If enabled, all removed content will be temporarily stored in the Library's Recycle Bin, where you can manually restore it to its Library or delete it from your instance.

 * [Creating Content](#creating-content)
 * [Using Content in Your Sites](#using-content-in-your-sites)